patricksongzy/neural-net/README.md

 ## No Computational Graphs
 * An implementation of computational graphs is in-progress.
-* Makes it a bit clearer on how everything is implemented at first.
+* Shows how derivatives are computed, though does make implementation less clean.

 ## License
 * MIT license.